Workplace Diversity at Christmas: Not Everyone Celebrates It

 You can incorporate different dishes, decorations and games, for instance, to bring different cultures to the festivities.
 Promoting inclusivity and diversity in this way is simple, but it can make a huge difference to employees who may feel left out over the Christmas period.

-Even if you make adjustments to the party that reflect the diversity of your team, allowing your employees to say ‘no’ to attending Christmas parties should be a given.
+Even if you make adjustments to the party to reflect the diversity of your team, allowing your employees to say ‘no’ to attending Christmas parties should be an option.

 Not everyone will want to celebrate the event — not just for religious reasons.
-It can be an incredibly difficult time of year for some people who have lost loved ones, gone through a divorce or are struggling with their health.
-It’s fair to say that not everyone will be in the celebrating mood.
+It can be an incredibly difficult time of year for some people and not everyone will be in the celebrating mood.

-Make sure you communicate clearly that the event is optional.
-With this freedom to decide, employees will appreciate that their feelings are being respected.
+When sending out the party invites, communicate that the event is optional.
+With the freedom to decide, employees will appreciate that their feelings are being respected.
 It’s a good idea to provide extra support at this time of year, too.
-Check in with employees and share what support is available to them to help them manage their mental health.
+Check in with employees and share what support is available to them to help them manage their wellbeing.

 Create a Diverse Party-Planning Committee

 If you want to organise a fun, inclusive Christmas party, your team are the best people for the job.
-They will have unique insights to make the day accessible for everyone and consider things that may not even cross your mind.
+If the planning committee represents the diversity of your organisation, they’ll have unique insights required to make the event inclusive for everyone and consider things that may not even cross your mind.

 Always Ask for Feedback

 Whatever you do can always be improved upon.
-Ask your team for feedback on last Christmas in the office to find out what can be done better this year.
+Ask your team for feedback on their experience of last year’s Christmas event last Christmas in the office to find out what can be done better this year.
 Do this every January to keep moving in the right direction.

 Using a platform like Trickle means your employees can give honest feedback anonymously.
 You can then leverage these insights (or pass them on to your planning committee) to ensure you make the festive season enjoyable for everyone.